wilsonmar/mac-setup/README.md

    ### Subsequent runs

-   To update what is installed on your Mac, re-run the mac-setup.sh bash script.
+   To update what is installed on your Mac, re-run the mac-setup.zsh bash script.

 1. cd into your Home folder to find the <strong>secrets.sh</strong> file.
 1. Edit the file, then run again locally: